 - 1. Definition of the main metadata categories and attributes; - 2.
-Define way to create a Dictionary of various classes of object that are to be considered [with the CCSDS Data Entity Dictionary Specification Language (DEDSL) standard] taking into account general metadata identified above and metadata specific for each given context; - 3.
-Define way to create a model of the instances of objects to be transferred during the operations from the producer to the archive; - 4.
-Map instances in the existing XML Structure and Construction Rules (XFDU) Package paper with the Model and the dictionary; - 5.
-Complete the review and progression of the Producer-Archive Interface Methodology Abstract Standard to full CCSDS and ISO standards.
+Define a way to create a dictionary of various classes of objects that will be considered (with the CCSDS Data Entity Dictionary Specification Language [DEDSL] standard), taking into account the general metadata identified above, and metadata specific to each given context; - 3.
+Define a method for creating a model of the instances of objects to be transferred during operations (from producer to archive); - 4.
+Map instances in the existing XML Structure and Construction Rules (XFDU) Package paper with the model and the dictionary. - 5.
+Develop two implementations of the Specification for the Formal Definition and Transfer Phase of a Producer-Archive Interface;